Rookie Tatis Jr. returns to Padres after missing 34 games

-He was scheduled to bat leadoff when the Padres opened a four-game series against the Washington Nationals on Thursday night.
+The 20-year-old was scheduled to bat leadoff when the Padres opened a four-game series against the Washington Nationals.
+Tatis’ return means Manny Machado moves back to third base.

 Tatis said it took a bit longer to get back than he anticipated but he understood taking the time to make sure it was healed.